 - Little storage space.

 Although Apple has put quite a lot of effort into bringing its free Notes app to a new level, it still can’t do everything you need: you can use only a basic text for your notes.
-Plus, it only works on iOS and macOS, making it less universal and widespread among users.
+Plus, it only works on iOS and macOS, making this OneNote alternative less universal and widespread among users.

 You can use tagging, search function, and even the note history to track all the changes you’ve made.
 The app allows you to share notes via links and create checklists.
 Sounds pretty good for non-sophisticated tasks, yeah?

 Simplenote works on macOS, iOS, Windows, Android, and Linux.
-Plus, compared to OneNote, it’s free.
+Plus, compared to OneNote, it’s a free alternative.
 You can enjoy its functions from any platform or device available.
-Let’s see the advantages and disadvantages of Simplenote.
+Let’s see the advantages and disadvantages of taking your notes in Simplenote.

 - Simple usage throughout various platforms;